 Stay a Step Ahead of Heat Stroke

 Anyone who enjoys being active outdoors should also be aware of how to identify indicators of heat stroke.
 Typically a result of not consuming enough fluids, heat stroke occurs when your body temperature gets too hot.
-Protect your body from heat stroke by being mindful of the following symptoms:
+Stay safe and sun smart this summer by protecting your body from heat stroke.
+Be mindful of the following symptoms:

 - Body temperature of 104°F or higher

 - Headaches, confusion or trouble thinking clearly

 - Vomiting or diarrhea

 - Muscle cramps or weakness

 If you begin to experience these heat stroke warning signs, seek out an area that will cool your body temperature down, drink fluids, and seek medical advice immediately.